 - YouTube user Buffalax does a lot of these, particularly Indian music videos:

-- He also tried his hand at a German song.
+- He also tried his hand at a German song (well, three actually).
 Hilarity Ensues.

 - A rare example of an English to English mondegreen-style Gag Sub can be found in this video, which translates Alanis Morissette's garbled, almost unintelligible song lyrics into plainer sounding English.